csprite/csprite/README.md

 # CSprite
-A Pixel Art Tool -- Fork Of [@Falconerd's Sixel](https://github.com/Falconerd/sixel)
+A Pixel Art Tool - Powered By OpenGL & ImGui